axhse/password-checker/README.md

 ## About

 The project implements an autonomous password check service based on data provided by [HaveIBeenPwned](https://haveibeenpwned.com/).
-Though, all data is stored by the service, and thus HaveIBeenPwned is needed only during data updates.
+However, all data is stored by the service, and thus HaveIBeenPwned is only needed during data updates.
-The service performs data update in background fully automatic mode, so no pause or restart is needed.
+The service performs data updates in the background fully automatically, so no pause or restart is needed.

-This app may be used with web interface or via API.
+This app may be used with a web interface or via API.
-Password leak data update may be performed with admin interface or via admin API.
+Password leak data updates may be performed with the admin interface or via the admin API.

-## Quick start
+## Quick Start

-Create and activate virtual Python environment somehow like this:
+Create and activate a virtual Python environment using the following commands:

 ```commandline
 python -m venv venv